-All of these adjustments can lead up to hundreds of extra dollars disbursed to you, so make sure that they consider all factors.
-This is why it is important that you keep your own records, in order to keep the VA accountable should they make any mistakes.
+All of these adjustments can lead up to hundreds of extra dollars disbursed to you, so make sure they consider everything.
+This is why it is important that you keep your own records in order to keep the VA accountable should they make any mistakes.

 Back Pay for Law Changes

 Occasionally Congress passes a law governing VA Disability, which can affect the benefits veterans are set to receive.
-When this happens Congress will determine an effective date, in which case all qualifying veterans will receive back pay for the difference in their increased benefits from the time of the effective date until the current day.
+When this happens Congress will determine an effective date based on the law in question.
+When this happens, all qualifying veterans will receive back pay for the difference in their increased benefits from the time of the effective date until the current day

 When Can You Expect to Receive Your Back Pay?

 This is yet another issue that can vary depending on a number of factors.
 You will be awarded your back pay as soon as your claim is approved.

 Often the VA will issue your back pay quickly, usually within a matter of months from the approval of your claim.
 Sometimes, however, there are unexpected delays.